 How to make this hanging DIY fabric divider curtain:

-- Measure the fabric's length, and width then subtract one-half inch on all four sides.
-Then cut the iron on firming fabric to fit the back of the fabric.
+Then subtract one-half inch on all four sides.
+Then, cut the iron on the firming fabric to fit the back of the fabric.

-- I also added ribbon to the back of the fabrics around edges and between the firming pieces on the back side for a cleaner look.
+I also added ribbon to the back of the fabrics around the edges and between the firming pieces on the back side for a cleaner look.

 Other notes about this project:

 Well, there you have it!
-I hope this inspires you to separate your work life from your personal life.
+I hope this DIY Fabric Room Divider project inspires you to separate your work life from your personal life.
 This is the final product.
 What do you think?
 Feel free to share.